attack-community/website/event.md

 title: 2025 EU MITRE ATT&CK® Community Workshop
 ---

-# EU MITRE ATT&CK® Community Workshop – Slide decks available now!
+# EU MITRE ATT&CK® Community Workshop – Slide decks available!

-The 2025 EU ATT&CK Community Workshop has taken place on 15 May 2025, hosted by <a href="https://www.eurocontrol.int/"> Eurocontrol </a> and supported by the <a href="https://ctid.mitre.org/"> MITRE Center for Threat-Informed Defense </a> and the <a href="https://ccb.belgium.be/en"> Centre for Cybersecurity Belgium </a>.
+The 2025 EU ATT&CK Community Workshop has taken place on 15 May 2025.
 The slide decks of the presentations at the event can be downloaded on the following link:

 <a href="https://web.tresorit.com/l/7Hm4r#ygnAdze2Fc2sjZh0D0FbfQ"> Presentations at the 2025 EU MITRE ATT&CK Community Workshop </a>

 ## Agenda